 Flush eyes with large amounts of water for at least 15 minutes.
 Remove contact lenses if worn.

-Remove contaminated clothing and wash contaminated skin with water.
+Quickly remove contaminated clothing and wash contaminated skin with large amounts of soap and water.

 Begin artificial respiration if breathing has stopped and CPR if necessary.

 Transfer promptly to a medical facility.